John B. Castleman Monument: History

-The Kentucky historical marker near the base of the statue reads, on one side, "John B. Castleman – Soldier.
-Castleman, one of Morgan's men, led attempt in 1864 to free CSA prisoners at Camp Morton.
+The Kentucky historical marker near the base of the statue read, on one side, "John B. Castleman-Soldier – Castleman, one of Morgan's men, led attempt in 1864 to free CSA prisoners at Camp Morton.
 He was imprisoned until the end of the war, exiled, then pardoned by President Johnson.
 A native of Fayette Co., he came here in 1867.
 Colonel, Louisville Legion, 1st Regt., Ky.
 State Guard, reorganized in 1878.
 Served with 1st Regt. as Brigadier General in Puerto Rico, 1898–99."
-The other side reads, "John B. Castleman-Citizen – After the Civil War, Castleman studied law and graduated from University of Louisville in 1868.
+The other side read, "John B. Castleman-Citizen – After the Civil War, Castleman studied law and graduated from University of Louisville in 1868.
 Known as Father of Louisville Park System, he was responsible for Cherokee, Shawnee, Iroquois, and Central parks.
 Castleman also organized and was president of American Saddle Horse Assn., 1892.
 Appointed Adjutant General by both governors Knott and Beckham."

 Castleman served as a Confederate officer during the American Civil War, a U.S. Army officer in charge of the Louisville Legion, and fought in the Spanish–American War.

 He founded the American Saddlebred Horse Association and served as its president for almost 25 years.
-The horse which Castleman rides on the statue was based on his beloved mare, Carolina.
+The horse which Castleman rode on the statue was based on his beloved mare, Carolina.
 His most familiar appearance in Louisville, either at the head of the Louisville Legion or pursuant of his labors as president of the Board of Park Commissioners, was on the back of a five-gaited horse.
 This monument and the John Hunt Morgan Memorial in Lexington, Kentucky are the only Civil War monuments in Kentucky with equestrians.

 Due to his work in developing Louisville's park system, including serving as president of the Louisville Board of Park Commissioners, Castleman became known as the father of the Louisville Park System.
 He helped create multiple parks, donated land for Cherokee Park, and sold half of his estate to develop Tyler Park.
 It was not until six years after Castleman's death that the parks became segregated, and nineteen black leaders in Louisville, including William Warley, leader of the Louisville NAACP, signed a letter to the Courier-Journal in 1924 that Castleman “steadfastly refused to allow any kind of racial segregation in the parks of the city” while he was on the park board.